Adekoreday/Korey.IO/content/blog/promise-in-javascript.md

 ---
 # Promise in Javascript

-In the [previous]([https://korey.ml/callbacks-in-javascript/](https://korey.ml/callbacks-in-javascript/)) post we talked about callbacks in javascript and why they are needed.
+In the previous post, we talked about callbacks in javascript and why they are needed.

-The promise based syntax provides a more readable aproach of handling asynchronous functions in javascript.
+The promise-based syntax provides a more readable approach of handling asynchronous functions in javascript.
-With Promise we can execute our asychronous functions in the appropriate order with robust error handling functionality.
+With Promise, we can execute our asynchronous functions in the appropriate order with robust error handling functionality.

-## How  Promise works ?
+## How  Promise works?

-Applying promise to our   [previous]([https://korey.ml/callbacks-in-javascript/](https://korey.ml/callbacks-in-javascript/)) post on callback we have the following
+Applying promise to our previous post on callback we have the following
 ```javascript
 const delay = (seconds) => new Promise((resolve, reject) => {
 						   setTimeout(() => {